roachfire/roachlab/htpc/README.md

 - A music service in the same vein as Sonarr and Radarr.
 - Adapting the project to be aimed primarily at NAS users.
 - Heimdall configuration guide once I figure some more things out.

 # Rationale
 This project was originally a fork of a project by [sebgl](https://github.com/sebgl/htpc-download-box) but after following his tutorial I encountered some issues with deployment and noticed some documentation that could've been improved upon.
 Thus I feel the changes I have made and plan on making are significant enough to warrant creating my own repo.
 The goal of this project is to create a home theater software stack with the least amount of work required by the user while providing the flexibility to accomodate those who do wish to change things.
 I hope you can see this focus in some of the changes I have made to sebgl's original work.
 All of this is not to say that sebgl's work is bad, but for someone like me who doesn't have the time nor expertise to figure out some of the steps required on my own, I needed a better solution.
 I hope that this works well for people in my own shoes.
 Now, let's get on with the show.

 # What are we deploying?
 - [Heimdall](https://hub.docker.com/r/linuxserver/heimdall): Heimdall is a way to organise all those links to your most used web sites and web applications in a simple way.
 Simplicity is the key to Heimdall.
 Why not use it as your browser start page?
 It even has the ability to include a search bar using either Google, Bing or DuckDuckGo.
 - [Transmission + OpenVPN](https://github.com/haugene/docker-transmission-openvpn): This container contains OpenVPN and Transmission with a configuration where Transmission is running only when OpenVPN has an active tunnel.
 It has built in support for many popular VPN providers to make the setup easier.
-- [Jackett](https://hub.docker.com/r/linuxserver/jackett): Jackett works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
-This allows for getting recent uploads (like RSS) and performing searches.
-Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.
+- [Prowlarr](https://hub.docker.com/r/linuxserver/prowlarr): Prowlarr is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
+Prowlarr supports both Torrent Trackers and Usenet Indexers.
+It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).
 - [Sonarr](https://hub.docker.com/r/linuxserver/sonarr): Sonarr (formerly NZBdrone) is a PVR for usenet and bittorrent users.
 It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
 It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+- [Lidarr](https://hub.docker.com/r/linuxserver/lidarr): Lidarr is a music collection manager for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new tracks from your favorite artists and will grab, sort and rename them.
+It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
 - [Radarr](https://hub.docker.com/r/linuxserver/radarr): Radarr - A fork of Sonarr to work with movies à la Couchpotato.
-- [Plex-Server](https://hub.docker.com/r/plexinc/pms-docker): With our easy-to-install Plex Media Server software and your Plex apps, available on all your favorite phones, tablets, streaming devices, gaming consoles, and smart TVs, you can stream your video, music, and photo collections any time, anywhere, to any device.
 - [Bazarr](https://hub.docker.com/r/linuxserver/bazarr): Bazarr is a companion application to Sonarr and Radarr.
 It can manage and download subtitles based on your requirements.
 You define your preferences by TV show or movie and Bazarr takes care of everything for you.
+- [Plex-Server](https://hub.docker.com/r/plexinc/pms-docker): With our easy-to-install Plex Media Server software and your Plex apps, available on all your favorite phones, tablets, streaming devices, gaming consoles, and smart TVs, you can stream your video, music, and photo collections any time, anywhere, to any device.
 - [nzbget](https://hub.docker.com/r/linuxserver/nzbget): Nzbget is a usenet downloader, written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.

 # Before we get started...